sarefo/sarefo.github.io/README.md

 2. Drag the taxon names at the bottom to the correct images.
 3. If correct, a new round with the same taxa pair will start.
 4. If incorrect, try again!
-5. Swipe left or use the "Random pair" button to get a new pair of taxa.
+5. Swipe left or use the button to get a new pair of taxa.

 ## Installation